The Role of the Helpline Volunteer

 - Be willing and able to work within the organisation’s policies and procedures.

-Switchboard provides a 4 stage training programme to all help-line volunteers which will enhance the skills of volunteers to respond to a wide range of calls.
+Switchboard provides a training programme to all help-line volunteers which will enhance the skills of volunteers to respond to a wide range of calls.
 All volunteers must be able to commit to this compulsory training.
 More information will be provided about the training stages at interview stage, or sooner if requested.